Diolemos/Whac-A-Ralph/README.md

 [] Add visual feedback animation when Ralph is hit

-[] Dynamically increase gameVelocity as the game progresses
+[] Dynamically change gameVelocity as the game progresses

 [] Build a mobile version with responsive layout and (maybe) a drawer menu